RuleML/Test-Rebase/README.md

     before you commit.
 End with a commit.

-6. When your fix is finished (or far enough along that you want some review), update your repository from the ruleml repo online.
+6. When your fix is finished (or far enough along that you want some review), update your repository from the ruleml repo online.[2]

     $ git fetch ruleml

 7. Use rebase to reorder your commits to occur on top of everybody else's.
-   The -i option allows you to interactively clean up your commits.
+   The -i option allows you to interactively clean up your commits.[5]

     $ git rebase -i ruleml/master

-8. Push your commits to a new branch in your remote fork.
+8. Push your commits to a new branch in your remote fork.[2]

     $ git push origin Issue#45